johnrearden/task-manager-frontend/README.md

 #### UX Improvements

+##### Conditionally rendered names

+To facilitate legibility, user's names are rendered conditionally depending on whether a `firstname` and `lastname` is filled in in their profile (the `username` is always present).

+1. show first and last name if both are available
+2. show first or last name if either are available
+3. show username if neither are available

+In some cases, 1. is shortened to only show the first name even if a last name is available.

 ##### Tasks without an image

 The Moments project that this app is based on requires an image to be added to every task created.